Concordium/concordium-dapp-examples/trackAndTrace/indexer/README.md

 - `--db-connection` should specify your postgreSQL database connection.
 If not specified, the default value `host=localhost dbname=indexer user=postgres password=password port=5432` is used.

 - `--log-level` specifies the maximum log level.
 Possible values are: `trace`, `debug`, `info`, `warn`, and `error`.
 If not specified, the default value `info` is used.

+- `--node` the URL of the node's GRPC V2 interface.
+If not specified, the default value `https://grpc.testnet.concordium.com:20000` is used.

+- `--account-key-file` the path to a file which contains the key credentials for the sponsorer account, e.g. `--account-key-file ./4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX.export`.

+- `--whitelisted-accounts` A list of whitelisted account addresses.
+These accounts are allowed to submit transactions via the backend.
+You can use this flag several times e.g. `--whitelisted-accounts 32GKttZ8SB1DZvpK1czfWHLWht1oMDz1JqmV9Lo28Hqpf2RP2w --whitelisted-accounts 4EphLJK99TVEuMRscZHJziPWi1bVdb2YLxPoEVSw8FKidPfr5w`

+- `--request-timeout` the request timeout (both of request to the node and server requests) in milliseconds.
+The node timeout is 500 ms less than the server request-timeout to make sure we can fail properly in the server in case of connection timeout due to node connectivity problems.
+If not specified, the default value `10000` is used.